 When was Dubuque County, IA Created?

 Dubuque County was established on October 1, 1834 from Michigan Territory and Wisconsin Territory.
 The county was named in honor of Julien Dubuque (1762–1810), first permanent white settler in Iowa

-Dubuque County vital records can be found at the Iowa Office of Vital Records which has copies of birth, marriage, divorce and death records.
+Dubuque County vital records can be found at the Iowa Office of Vital Records which has copies of birth, marriage and death records from July 1880.
 There is a fee for each copy requested.
 Please refer to the information to the Statewide Vital Records in Iowa for current fees and application process.

 You can search online for Dubuque County Birth, Marriage, Divorce or Death Records.
 You can also Order Electronically Online or can download an application for Iowa Birth Certificate, Marriage Certificate, Death Certificate Application to mail.

-The following details shows what birth, death, marriage, property, probate, and legal records will be in Dubuque County.
-The years indicated below tend to be the first widely known records for this particular county.
+The below facts shows exactly what death, marriage, birth, property, wills, and court records are typically in Dubuque County.
+The years listed below are the first noted records with this county.
+See Also Iowa Corthouse Records Research Guide.

 - Dubuque County Courthouse (all departments listed below are located here, unless otherwise noted)

 - Address: 720 Central Ave, Dubuque, IA 52001

 - Phone: (563) 589-4418

 - Dubuque County Recorder’s Office maintains official records of documents affecting title to real estate.
 Every real estate transaction that takes place begins in the Recorder’s Office.
 One of the major duties of the office is the management of public records.
 As a result, accuracy and preservation of records are a must in the Recorder’s Office.
 In addition to real estate transactions, the Recorder’s Office issues titles and liens; records veterans discharge papers; processes passport applications; accepts marriage applications and issues the subsequent license; issues certified copies of birth, death and marriage records as well as other numerous duties.